viktorbezdek/awesome-github-projects/README.md

 ## Dart

 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.
-- [ente-io/ente](https://github.com/ente-io/ente) - FOSS, End to End Encrypted alternative to Google Photos and Apple Photos
+- [ente-io/ente](https://github.com/ente-io/ente) - Fully Open Source, End-to-End Encrypted Cloud
 - [localsend/localsend](https://github.com/localsend/localsend) - An open-source cross-platform alternative to AirDrop
 - [felangel/bloc](https://github.com/felangel/bloc) - A predictable state management library that helps implement the BLoC design pattern
 - [abuanwar072/Flutter-responsive-email-ui---Mobile-Tablet-and-Web](https://github.com/abuanwar072/Flutter-responsive-email-ui---Mobile-Tablet-and-Web) - We redesign the outlook app also make it responsive so that you can run it everywhere on your phone, tab, or web.